-Lustre quota allocation is controlled by two values "quota_bunit_sz" and "quota_iunit_sz" referring to KBs and inodes respectively.
+Lustre quota allocation is controlled by two values quota_bunit_sz and quota_iunit_sz referring to KBs and inodes respectively.
 These values can be accessed on the MDS as /proc/fs/lustre/mds//quota and on the OST as /proc/fs/lustre/obdfilter//quota.
 The /proc values are bounded by two other variables quota_btune_sz and quota_itune_sz.
 By default, the tune_sz variables are set at 1/2 the unit_sz variables, and you cannot set tune_sz larger than unit_sz.
-You must set bunit_sz first if it is increasing by more than 2x.
+You must set bunit_sz first if it is increasing by more than 2x, and btune_sz first if it is decreasing by more than 2x.

-Total number of inodes - To determine the total number of inodes, you can use "Ifs df -i" (and also /proc/fs/lustre///filestotal).
-Note that this command may report a lower 'total inode count' than the number of inodes that actually in the file system.
-If the underlying file system has fewer free blocks than inodes, then the total inode count for that file system reports only as many inodes as there are free blocks.
+Total number of inodes - To determine the total number of inodes, you can use lfs df -i (and also /proc/fs/lustre///filestotal).
+This command may report a lower 'total inode count' than the number of inodes actually in the filesystem.
+If the underlying filesystem has fewer free blocks than inodes, then the total inode count for that filesystem reports only as many inodes as there are free blocks.
 This is done because Lustre may need to store an external attribute for each new inode, and it is better to report a free inode count that is the guaranteed minimum number of inodes that can be created.